Commercial Energy Meters Installation

 The accurate and regular readings of a smart meter can also be beneficial when you carry out a business energy audit.
 The up-to-date and accurate readings will allow you to easily identify how much energy you’re using and when you are consuming most of your gas and electricity.

-Smart meters are often free to install, as the setup costs are covered by your energy supplier.
+Commercial smart meters are often free to install, as the setup costs are covered by your energy supplier.

 Half-hourly meters are required for businesses using at least 100,000 kWh of electricity each year.
 If your business uses more than 70,000 kWh of electricity a year, you can choose to install a half-hourly meter.